hashicorp/terraform-provider-azurerm/website/docs/r/network_manager_deployment.html.markdown

 The following arguments are supported:

 * `network_manager_id` - (Required) Specifies the ID of the Network Manager.
-Changing this forces a new Network Manager Commit to be created.
+Changing this forces a new Network Manager Deployment to be created.

 * `location` - (Required) Specifies the location which the configurations will be deployed to.
-Changing this forces a new Network Manager Commit to be created.
+Changing this forces a new Network Manager Deployment to be created.

 * `scope_access` - (Required) Specifies the configuration deployment type.
 Possible values are `Connectivity` and `SecurityAdmin`.
-Changing this forces a new Network Manager Commit to be created.
+Changing this forces a new Network Manager Deployment to be created.

 * `configuration_ids` - (Required) A list of Network Manager Configuration IDs which should be aligned with `scope_access`.